Tampa coffee shop sign vandalized with hate symbols

 Unfortunately, Spadaccini says security cameras did not catch the act.

 “The immediate premise is surrounded by cameras, it didn’t catch where the sign is.
-We will be making some changes to that,” he said.
+We will be making some changes to that.”

 In the meantime, the coffee shop owner has a theory as to why Spaddy’s may have been targeted and has a message for who may be responsible.